tlswg/tls13-spec/draft-ietf-tls-tls13.md

 with all old servers, but this is a complex topic beyond the scope of this document.

-## Compatibility with SSL 2.0
+## Compatibility with SSL

+The security of SSL 3.0 {{SSL3}} is considered insufficient for the reasons enumerated in [I-D.ietf-tls-sslv3-diediedie].

+Implementations MUST NOT send an SSL version 3.0 ClientHello or ServerHello.
+Any endpoint receiving a Hello message with the protocol version set to { 3, 0 } MUST respond with a "protocol_version" alert message and close the connection.

-The security of SSL 2.0 {{SSL2}} is considered insufficient for the reasons enumerated in Section 2 of [RFC6176].
+The security of SSL 2.0 {{SSL2}} is considered insufficient for the reasons enumerated in [RFC6176].

 Implementations MUST NOT send or accept an SSL version 2.0 compatible CLIENT-HELLO.
-Implementations MUST NOT send or accept TLS records with a version less than { 3, 0 }.
+Implementations MUST NOT send or accept any records with a version less than { 3, 0 }.

 #  Security Analysis

 The TLS protocol is designed to establish a secure connection between a client